 Usually steady, crushing, substernal; often has pleuritic component aggravated by cough, deep inspiration, supine position, and relieved by sitting upright; pericardial friction rub often audible (Chap.
 116).

 Due to inflammation; less commonly tumor and pneumothorax.
-Usually unilateral, knifelike, superficial, aggravated by ...
+Usually unilateral, knifelike, ...